strburst/MinesweeperX/README.md

 #MinesweeperX

-This project was created in July-August 2013 at Carleton College's [SCSI](http://apps.carleton.edu/summer/scsi/).
+This project was created in July-August 2013 at Carleton College's [SCSI](http://apps.carleton.edu/summer/scsi/) by me (Allen Zheng) and my lab partner (Anna Johnson).
 It evolves a Minesweeper solver with genetic programming.

 ##Compiling
 To compile this project, you need to sequentially compile the files in `acme`,